 I became fascinated with air travel at an early age, when I discovered I could leave freezing cold, dreary Connecticut behind in January, and two hours later, be in hot and sunny Florida.

-Below are 10 terrible, horrible, no good, very bad airplane habits that I commonly see, along with suggestions regarding how to be a better passenger:
+Below are 10 terrible, horrible, no good, very bad airplane habits that I commonly see, along with my thoughts on how to be a better passenger:

 1. Talking loudly on your phone or to seatmates